dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

   [!INCLUDE[](~/includes/trustCertVS.md)]

   Visual Studio starts [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview) and runs the app.
 The address bar shows `localhost:port#` and not something like `example.com`.
 That's because `localhost` is the standard hostname for the local computer.
 Localhost only serves web requests from the local computer.
 When Visual Studio creates a web project, a random port is used for the web server.
-In the preceding image, the port number is 5001.
-When you run the app, you'll see a different port number.

 # [Visual Studio Code](#tab/visual-studio-code)